crederauk/kvasir/README.md

 ## Motivation
-There are many documentation generation tools for projects, but most are either generic (e.g. Sphinx) or specific to one type of file (e.g. Swagger).
+There are many documentation generation tools for projects, but most are either generic (e.g. Sphinx) or for one specific file format (e.g. OpenAPI).
 Kvasir exists in the space between the two, allowing generic documentation generators to be supplemented with information for specific file types.
 Customising the templates allows for any type of text-based file to be generated.

-Because Kvasir parses all files and types into a single JSON data structure, this means that one can use [JsonPath expressions](https://github.com/json-path/JsonPath) to display, filter and generate documentation in a way that makes sense for the project.
+Because Kvasir parses all files and types into a single JSON data structure, this means that one can use [JsonPath expressions](https://docs.rs/crate/jsonpath_lib/0.3.0) to display, filter and generate documentation in a way that makes sense for the project.
 For larger projects, perhaps those that use a mono-repository and have many different types of development artefacts, using this approach means that a single, consistent set of documentation can